 At the time of the study (2007–2010), long-term segregation in Colorado was known as administrative segregation (AS).
 Colorado inmates were placed in AS for one serious violation or a series of lesser violations and were confined to single cells approximately 23 hours a day for an indeterminate period of time (two years on average).
-Inmates participated in cognitive behavioral programs and a quality-of-life level system that rewarded positive behavior with increased privileges, such as in-cell televisions and more family visits.
+They participated in cognitive behavioral programs and a quality-of-life level system that rewarded positive behavior with increased privileges, such as in-cell televisions and more family visits.

-A research assistant administered a battery of paper-and-pencil tests to the inmates at approximately three-month intervals over the course of a year.
+A research assistant administered a battery of paper-and-pencil tests to the participants at approximately three-month intervals over the course of a year.
 The tests measured depression and hopelessness, anxiety, psychosis, withdrawal and alienation, hostility and anger control, somatization, hypersensitivity, and cognitive impairment.
 Clinicians and correctional officers also completed rating forms on psychological functioning and behavior, and we examined mental health crisis reports and prison logs of behavioral data and out-of-cell activities.
-However, we found it challenging to interpret the collateral data for a number of reasons, including missing data, so in the end we relied primarily on the inmates' self-reported data.
+However, we found it challenging to interpret the collateral data for a number of reasons, including missing data, so in the end we relied primarily on self-reported data.

 In examining change over time, we found initial improvement in psychological well-being across all groups, with rapid improvement at the start and smaller changes over the remainder of the study.
-Contrary to another of our hypotheses, we found that inmates in AS with mental illness did not deteriorate more rapidly and extremely than those without mental illness.
+Contrary to another of our hypotheses, we found that individuals in AS with mental illness did not deteriorate more rapidly and extremely than those without mental illness.

-Finally, although AS inmates in the study had traits believed to be associated with long-term segregation, we could not attribute these features to AS confinement, because they were present at the time of placement and also occurred in the comparison groups.
+Finally, although AS participants in the study had traits believed to be associated with long-term segregation, we could not attribute these features to AS confinement, because they were present at the time of placement and also occurred in the comparison groups.

 …and the Unanticipated Controversy